House show: As a metaphor

 The phrase has been used to pejoratively describe WWE pay-per-views intended primarily for specific markets, including WWE's events in the UK (such as Insurrextion and Rebellion), and WWE's events in Saudi Arabia.
 In 2019, Shawn Michaels defended his one-off return at WWE's 2018 Crown Jewel pay-per-view in Saudi Arabia (reuniting D-Generation X to participate in a tag team match against The Brothers of Destruction) despite his retirement, describing the event as being a "glorified house show" that was not as important as WrestleMania or "coming back as the Heartbreak Kid".

+Further history and fun facts

+On January 17, 1992 in Springfield, Massachusetts The Mountie defeated Bret Hart to become the new WWF Intercontinental Championship holder at a WWE Live house show event.

+On October 12, 1992 Bret Hart defeated Ric Flair at a WWF house show in Canada to win the WWF Championship.